 Tone it Up

-It's important to use a purple shampoo so your hair doesn't get brassy, but considering you'll be going days without washing your hair, you might want to have something else on hand.
+It's important to use a purple shampoo and conditioner so your hair doesn't get brassy, but considering you'll be going days without washing your hair, you might also want to have something else on hand.
 Enter IGK's Mixed Feelings Drops, which you can add to nearly any hair product to get a little toning help.
 Put them in your conditioner, your mask, your leave-in treatment—wherever you can think of.

 Hair Oil is Your New Best Friend